 A lot depends on how the professional caregivers respond.
 If a healthcare worker considers these dreams and visions as delirium, without significance, his reaction devalues them for the patient and does nothing to allay the alarm that visitors may feel.

 These research studies, however, point us toward another path.
-Caregivers can now recognize that end-of-life dreams and visions are a predictable feature of the end of life: a source of reconciliation, reassurance and closure to the patient.
+Caregivers can now recognize that end-of-life dreams and visions are a predictable feature of the end of life.
+They are a source of reconciliation, reassurance and closure to the patient.
 With this knowledge, health workers can advise family members that the visions are normal, meaningful and comforting to their loved one.
-That it is valuable to listen to the patient describe the dreams and be accepting, so that the dying person does not feel isolated and shut off.
+That it is valuable to listen to the patient describe the dreams and be accepting, so that the dying person does not feel alone and shut off.

-End-of-life dreams can allow caregivers to facilitate communication between patients and family members, leading to inclusion and acceptance for the patient, and reassurance and comfort for the family.
+End-of-life dreams can allow caregivers to facilitate communication between patients and family members.
+This leads to inclusion and acceptance for the patient, and reassurance and comfort for the family.

 End-of-Life Dreams: Importance for Caregivers

-The Buffalo researchers are well aware of the implications of their work in clinical settings.
-They note that patients, families and physicians are reluctant to discuss end-of-life dreams and visions: the lay persons fear ridicule, and the professionals doubt their medical legitimacy.
+They note that patients, families and physicians are reluctant to discuss end-of-life dreams and visions.
+That’s because the lay persons fear ridicule, and the professionals doubt their medical legitimacy.
 In fact, patients themselves hesitate to bring up the subject, except sometimes to nurses.

-The Buffalo studies demonstrate that discussing end-of-life dreams deserves to be part of standard protocol for hospice settings, a key ingredient in providing emotional and psychological support to the patient.
+The Buffalo studies demonstrate that discussing end-of-life dreams deserves to be part of standard protocol for hospice settings.
+They can be a key ingredient in providing emotional and psychological support to the patient.
 As the researchers say,

 …families and practitioners should engage in conversations about the dreams and visions to further promote this sense of comfort as well as to validate the experiences.
 End-of-life experiences are part of a healing process that should not be ignored by the health care personnel. …discussion about dreams and visions allows patients to share and presents a therapeutic opportunity for the clinicians to assist patient[s] and their families in the transition from life to death.